 - Sea salt and cracked black pepper

-- 3 tbsps red wine vinegar (I used a Cabernet merlot vinegar)
+- 3 tablespoons red wine vinegar (I used a Cabernet merlot vinegar)

 - 1 basil stem (for the garnish)

-- Rinse your feta if it was stored in brine, then dice into 1cm (½ inch pieces).
-Add to your mixing bowl.
+- Rinse your feta if it was stored in brine, then dice into 1 cm (½ inch) cubes.

 - Place all the vinaigrette ingredients in a small food processor or blender and blitz until well combined.

-- Pour the vinaigrette over your salad, season with salt and pepper and toss well to combine.
+- Pour the oil and vinegar over your salad, season with salt and pepper then mix well to combine.
 Taste and adjust seasonings according to your taste.

-- Arrange the salad in a salad bowl, scatter the chiffonade basil and basil sprigs on top to garnish, then serve.
+- Arrange the salad in a salad bowl, scatter with the basil sprigs to garnish, then serve.